 PEACE RESEARCH GRANTS

-GRANT AWARDEE: Annabelle Giger and Louise Vandenberghe (France) 2015
+GRANT AWARDEE: Annabelle Giger, Louise Vandenberghe (France) and George Dickinson (UK) 2015

 RECOVER: Reproducing Citizenship and National Identity in Syrian Refugee Camps

 The aim of RECOVER: Reproducing Citizenship and National Identity in Syrian Refugee Camps is to describe if and where the loss of state membership has been most keenly felt by Syrian refugees, and the actions undertaken in order to regain its benefits.
 The project separates these benefits into two categories: the civic advantages of state membership, based on the benefits of institutional support and public services; and the social advantages, based on the appeal of belonging to a living community of shared culture and heritage.

 The project is based upon the researchers’ own experience of working with Syrian refugee communities in Lebanon, where refugees’ views and activities suggested a